 Mother Nature, which has repeatedly pressed the urgency of taking action in the rapidly developing coastal city, released a two-minute video on Monday once again showing dark discharges flowing out from popular tourist beaches, including O’Chheuteal, Independence and Koh Rong.

-“There is still sewage draining into the sea, and more than before,” said activist Thon Ratha.
+“There is still sewage draining into the sea, and more than before,” said activist Thun Ratha.
 “Even though hotels, casinos and other buildings don’t have water treatment systems, these buildings are being allowed to drain sewage into the sea.”

 As head of the National Committee for Coastal Management and Development, Sophara had claimed success in curbing the discharges, but the situation was not in fact improved, the group claimed.